Ectopic pregnancy: Ultrasonography and β-hCG

 Where no intrauterine pregnancy (IUP) is seen on ultrasound, measuring β-human chorionic gonadotropin (β-hCG) levels may aid in the diagnosis.
 The rationale is that a low β-hCG level may indicate that the pregnancy is intrauterine but yet too small to be visible on ultrasonography.
 While some physicians consider that the threshold where an intrauterine pregnancy should be visible on transvaginal ultrasound is around 1500 mIU/mL of β-hCG, a review in the JAMA Rational Clinical Examination Series showed that there is no single threshold for the β-human chorionic gonadotropin that confirms an ectopic pregnancy.
-Instead, the best test in a pregnant woman is a high resolution transvaginal ultrasound.
+Instead, the best test for a pregnant woman is a high-resolution transvaginal ultrasound.
 The presence of an adnexal mass in the absence of an intrauterine pregnancy on transvaginal sonography increases the likelihood of an ectopic pregnancy 100-fold (LR+ 111).
 When there are no adnexal abnormalities on transvaginal sonography, the likelihood of an ectopic pregnancy decreases (LR- 0.12).
-An empty uterus with levels higher than 1500 mIU/mL may be evidence of an ectopic pregnancy, but may also be consistent with an intrauterine pregnancy which is simply too small to be seen on ultrasound.
+An empty uterus with levels higher than 1500 mIU/mL may be evidence of an ectopic pregnancy, but may also be consistent with an intrauterine pregnancy, which is too small to be seen on ultrasound.
 If the diagnosis is uncertain, it may be necessary to wait a few days and repeat the blood work.
 This can be done by measuring the β-hCG level approximately 48 hours later and repeating the ultrasound.
 The serum hCG ratios and logistic regression models appear to be better than absolute single serum hCG level.
 If the β-hCG falls on repeat examination, this strongly suggests a spontaneous abortion or rupture.
 The fall in serum hCG over 48 hours may be measured as the hCG ratio, which is calculated as:

 An hCG ratio of 0.87, that is, a decrease in hCG of 13% over 48 hours, has a sensitivity of 93% and specificity of 97% for predicting a failing pregnancy of unknown location (PUL).
 The majority of cases of ectopic pregnancy will have serial serum hCG levels that increase more slowly than would be expected with an IUP (that is, a suboptimal rise), or decrease more slowly than would be expected with a failing PUL.
 However, up to 20% of cases of ectopic pregnancy have serum hCG doubling times similar to that of an IUP, and around 10% of EP cases have hCG patterns similar to a failing PUL.

 Other methods

 Direct examination

-A laparoscopy or laparotomy can also be performed to visually confirm an ectopic pregnancy.
+A laparoscopy or laparotomy can also be performed to confirm an ectopic pregnancy visually.
 This is generally reserved for women presenting with signs of an acute abdomen and hypovolemic shock.
-Often if a tubal abortion or tubal rupture has occurred, it is difficult to find the pregnancy tissue.
+Often, if a tubal abortion or tubal rupture has occurred, it is difficult to find the pregnancy tissue.
 A laparoscopy in very early ectopic pregnancy rarely shows a normal-looking fallopian tube.